Irwin Recognized as a 2024 Technology Fast 50 Winner

-The last decade has seen a boom in DIY and retail investors entering the market.
+The last decade has seen a boom in retail investors entering the market.
 With growing access to corporate records, online finance communities, and low or no commission investing apps, it’s easier than ever for individual investors to take a position in your stock.
-Indeed, recent events such as the COVID-19 Stock Market Crash and the Gamestop debacle have highlighted just how much retail investing is gaining traction.

 According to research from the World Economic Forum in 2022, retail investors own approximately over 50% of global AUM.
 Furthermore, over 53% of American families hold stocks according to the SEC.

-Retail investors have the power to move markets, and yet most corporations are not actively engaging with their retail investors.
+Retail investors have the power to move markets, and yet many corporations do not actively engage with their retail investors.
 For many, part of the aversion to engaging retail investors has to do with access; while institutional investors are easier to identify and track positions, the lack of transparency in the retail market makes it difficult to track individual investors.
-Luckily, as modern trading has evolved so has the ability to access your retail investor data.
+Luckily, as modern trading has evolved so has the ability to access your retail investor base.

-Read on to discover some advantages of engaging retail investors, how to access retail investor data, and how you can leverage that information to earn higher valuations.
+Read on to discover some of the advantages of engaging retail investors, how to access retail investor data, and how you can leverage that information to earn higher valuations.

 While the capital used by retail and institutional investors is the same, there are a few key differences in the ways these groups invest.

-Despite myths about having weak hands or having a “pump and dump” mentality, retail investors typically trade less often and take longer positions in your stock.
-This means they can bring a welcome stability when compared to professional investors, who can sometimes follow a herd mentality and trade more often.
-This stability can have a positive impact on company valuations
+Despite myths about frequent trading or having a “pump and dump” mentality, research has shown that most retail investors typically trade less often and are often more loyal to the companies they invest in.
+This means they can bring a welcome stability when compared to professional investors, who are likely to be more active traders.
+This stability can have a positive impact on company valuations.

 The last thing to note about retail investors is that they don’t always have access to the same tools and privileges institutional investors have.
 Retail investors may lack access to financial reports, and are usually unable to snap up shares until institutional investors have had their fill.
-As a result, retail investors typically favour well known stocks.
-That doesn’t mean that smaller companies can’t attract individual investors.
-On the contrary, you can mitigate this by improving your public transparency for retail investors.
+As a result, retail investors typically favor well known stocks, or brands and companies that they recognize through being customers.
+That doesn’t mean that smaller companies can’t attract individual investors; on the contrary, a retail engagement strategy with an emphasis on proactive communication can unlock value from the underserved retail investor segment.

 While it may seem like targeting retail investors is like going after a small fish in a big pond, it’s important to note that your targeting strategy is more like going after the whole shoal of fish.
-You don’t have to be targeting the individual at the granular level, rather you can target retail investors as a collective.
-Retail investors make up a large segment of the stock market, with the latest data from the US Federal Reserve suggesting that retail assets comprise over 75% of the stock market.
+You don’t have to be targeting the individual at the granular level, instead you can target retail investors as a collective.
+Retail investors make up a large segment of the stock market, with the latest data from the US Federal Reserve suggesting that retail investors collectively own over $34T USD in stocks.

 NOBOs, or Non-Objecting Beneficial Owners, are your shareholders who have agreed to share their contact and ownership information with issuers.
 While it may seem easier to interact exclusively with brokers and institutions, NOBOs represent an excellent opportunity to get in front of retail shareholders directly.
 Tracking the NOBO share movement is also a great way to gauge retail investor sentiment.